SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 In the following I will briefly explain my research regarding knowledge modeling and user-friendly visualizations of knowledge graph constraints.

-Profesional software engineering is not just programming, it is about engineering, defined steps to develop qualitatively high software.
+Professional software engineering is not just programming, it is about engineering, defined steps to develop qualitatively high software.
 This includes processes such as the collection of requirements, the creation of documentation or the training of users.